 You can customize the tahini noodle bowl based on what's in your refrigerator or what you're craving.

-I found purple and white cabbage, green onions, leftover shelled edamame, red pepper, and other veggies in my refrigerator.
+In my refrigerator, I found purple and white cabbage, green onions, leftover shelled edamame, red pepper, and other veggies.

 So, I used my extra veggies and dressed them up for dinner from start to finish.